Maxchaosin/biocall/README.md

 3.  **The Main Loop**: The orchestrator enters an infinite loop to continuously monitor the source chain.

 4.  **Event Scanning**: In each iteration, it determines the range of blocks to scan.
-It starts from the `last_processed_block + 1` up to the latest block on the chain, minus a configurable number of `BLOCK_CONFIRMATIONS_REQUIRED`.
+It starts from `last_processed_block + 1` up to the latest block on the chain, minus a configurable number of `BLOCK_CONFIRMATIONS_REQUIRED`.
 This delay ensures that any detected event is on a finalized block, protecting against reorgs.
 The scan is performed in batches to avoid overwhelming the RPC node.

 5.  **Confirmation & Processing**: If the `EventScanner` finds any `TokensLocked` events, the orchestrator iterates through them.
 For each event, it confirms it has not been processed before (by checking against a list of processed transaction hashes) and then passes it to the `TransactionProcessor`.